-The California Voting Rights Act of 2001 (CVRA) is the state law that expanded on the federal VRA.
-The CVRA prohibits an at-large method of election that "impairs the ability and over 50 hospital, fire, airport, water, and other special districts shifted from at-large to by-district elections since the CVRA became law.8 sures to protect the strength of the African American voting bloc by requiring district-based voting, and independent redistricting commissions whose maps have binding effect.
+The California Voting Rights Act of 2001 (CVRA) is the state law that expanded on the VRA by making it easier for voters to prove that their votes are being diluted in at-large elections.
+Upon a finding of a violation, a court is required to implement appropriate remedies, including the imposition of district-based elections that are tailored to remedy the violation.
+The CVRA helped increase the number of by-district jurisdictions by making it easier for potential plaintiffs to force at-large-election jurisdictions into by-district elections.
+To date, over 170 cities and towns, over 300 school and community college districts, and over 50 hospital, fire, airport, water and other special districts shifted from at-large to by-district elections since the CVRA became law.

+In order to address the harms associated with the historical political disenfranchisement of African Americans, the Task Force recommends that the Legislature implement measures to protect the strength of the African American voting bloc by requiring district-based voting and independent redistricting commissions whose maps have binding effect.
 These independent redistricting commissions should be comprised of members who are representative of the districts being drawn or redrawn and they should be equipped with resources that are both adequate for their mandate and equal to those afforded to similarly charged commissions.
 The Task Force recommends that the Legislature take steps to counter political gerrymandering, which has a disproportionately disenfranchising and vote-diluting impact on African American voters.
-At-large voting in particular poses barriers to equal voting.9 More equitable and representative results are produced when subdivisions elect their officials by district.10 Independent redistricting commissions put citi-
+At-large voting in particular poses barriers to equal voting.
+More equitable and representative results are produced when subdivisions elect their officials by district.
+10 Independent redistricting commissions put citizens and commissioners in charge of the process, removing politicking and partisan deal making.
+11 When the responsibility of drawing district lines is left with incumbents, concerns about gerrymandering arise, and special interests and protecting incumbency may prevail over fair and equal representation.
+The City of Los Angeles, for example, currently appoints a commission to draw district maps; however, those maps are subject to revision by councilmembers, and attempts to gerrymander certain districts can still occur.
+12